cmyr/cargo-instruments/README.md

 _Open the trace file in Instruments.app manually_

-By default the trace file will immediatly be opened with `Instruments.app`.
+By default the trace file will immediately be opened with `Instruments.app`.
 If you do not want this behavior use the `--no-open` flag.

 ```sh
 $ open target/instruments/mybin_Allocations_2021-05-09T12_34_56.trace
 ```

-If there are mutliple packages, you can specify the package to profile with the `--package` flag.
+If there are multiple packages, you can specify the package to profile with the `--package` flag.

 For example, you use Cargo's workspace to manage multiple packages.
 To profile